Tamed Warping Network for High-Resolution Semantic Video Segmentation: Tamed Warping Network

-To guide the learning of CFR and further improve its performance, we propose the Residual-Guided Attention~(RGA) module.

-In our TWNet, the motion vectors used for feature warping are the same as those used in image warping.
-Therefore, the \textit{biases/errors should appear in the same spatial regions} in image space and feature space.
-Thus, the residual maps in image space $ResI_t$ can be used as prior information to guide the learning of residuals in feature space $Res\mathcal{F}_t$.
-To realize this guidance, we adopt a lightweight spatial attention module named RGA to let the CFR module focus more on the regions with higher responses in $ResI_t$.
-Specifically, we first resize the residual map~$ResI_t$ to the shape of the warped context features.
+To guide the learning of CFR, we propose the RGA module.
+In TWNet, the motion vectors used for feature warping are the same as those used in image warping.
+Thus, the residual maps in image space $ResI_t$ can be used as prior knowledge to guide the learning of residuals in feature space $Res\mathcal{F}_t$.
+To this end, we first resize the residual map~$ResI_t$ to the shape of the warped context features.
 Then, we calculate the spatial attention map~$\mathcal{A}_t$ using a single-layer feed-forward CNN~$\phi_a$ as follows

-Finally, we apply spatial attention by performing element-wise multiplication between $\mathcal{A}_t$ and $Res\mathcal{F}_t$.
-Fig.~\ref{fig:cfr-rga}(b) illustrates the detailed structure of RGA.
-After applying this module, we formulate the whole process of TWNet for non-key frames, defined as
+Finally, we apply spatial attention by performing element-wise multiplication between $\mathcal{A}_t$ and $Res\mathcal{F}_t$. \cref{fig:cfr-rga}(b) illustrates the detailed structure of RGA.
+After applying this module, we formulate the whole process of TWNet for non-key frames as